 1.3 billion tonnes of food waste is generated annually all over the world – it’s one of the most pressing issues our planet faces today.
 So one of the best things you can do is take advantage of surplus food retailers don’t need.

-The brand truly lives up to its sustainable credentials, with 0% oil use in products, 0% wasted material and 90% recycled water in production.
+The brand truly lives up to its sustainable credentials, with 0 per cent oil use in products, 0 per cent wasted material and 90 per cent recycled water in production.